22AIML038RishiPatel/summerinternship2024_22AIMl038/README.md

      information.
 The connection string is then used to create an engine for database interactions.
    ### Data Fetching and Updating Excel Sheet:
    - The code includes functions to fetch data from specified tables in the database and update an Excel sheet with this data using the xlwings library.
 The fetch_data_from_database function retrieves all rows nd column names from the selected table, and update_excel_sheet writes this data into the specified Excel sheet.

  ## Week 5: June 10th - June 15th
  ### Uploading Data from Excel to Database:
    - Another function, main_u, reads data from an Excel sheet, processes it into a pandas DataFrame, and uploads it to the specified table in the database.
 This includes converting column names to lowercase and handling potential exceptions with appropriate error messages using the win32api library.
-   - I have start work on project of AI ChatBot for the company.
-First company give the individual task for the project.
+   - I started working on a project for an AI ChatBot for the company, where I was given individual tasks to contribute to the project.

  ## Week 6: June 17th - June 22th